-2,444,800 Pre-funded Units (each consisting of one Pre-Funded Warrant to purchase one American Depositary Share and one Warrant to purchase one American Depositary Share)
+Up to 4,651,964 Pre-funded Units (each consisting of one Pre-Funded Warrant to purchase one American Depositary Share and one Warrant to purchase one-half American Depositary Share)

-2,444,800 American Depositary Shares Underlying the Pre-funded Warrants and 4,333,800 American Depositary Shares Underlying the Warrants
+American Depositary Shares Underlying the Pre-funded Warrants and American Depositary Shares Underlying the Warrants

-We are offering 1,889,000 Units at a public offering price of \$1.50 per Unit, with each Unit consisting of (i) one American Depositary Share, or ADS, and (ii) a warrant to purchase one ADS, or Warrant.
-The Warrants will have an exercise price of \$1.50 per full ADS (which may be adjusted as set forth in this prospectus) will be exercisable immediately and will expire five years from the date of issuance.
+We are offering up to 4,651,964 Units, with each Unit consisting of (i) one American Depositary Share, or ADS, and (ii) a warrant to purchase one half ADS, or Warrant.
+The Warrants will have an exercise price of \$ per full ADS (representing up to 125% of the public offering price per Unit to be sold in this offering) (which may be adjusted as set forth in this prospectus) will be exercisable immediately and will expire five years from the date of issuance.
 The Units will not be issued or certificated.
 The ADSs and Warrants part of a Unit are immediately separable and will be issued separately, but will be purchased together in this offering.
 Each ADS represents twenty ordinary shares, no par value.

-We are also offering to those purchasers, if any, whose purchase of Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or at the election of the purchaser, 9.99%) of our outstanding ordinary shares immediately following the consummation of this offering, the opportunity to purchase, 2,444,800 Pre-funded Units, in lieu of the Units that would otherwise result in ownership in excess of 4.99% (or at the election of the purchaser, 9.99%) of our outstanding ordinary shares, with each Pre-funded Unit consisting of (i) a pre-funded warrant to purchase one ADS, or a Pre-funded Warrant, and (ii) one Warrant.
-The purchase price of each Pre-funded Unit will equal \$1.49 per Pre-funded Unit, and the exercise price of each Pre-funded Warrant included in the Pre-funded Unit will be \$0.01 per ADS.
+We are also offering to those purchasers, if any, whose purchase of Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or at the election of the purchaser, 9.99%) of our outstanding ordinary shares immediately following the consummation of this offering, the opportunity to purchase, if they so choose, up to 4.651,964 Pre-funded Units, in lieu of the Units that would otherwise result in ownership in excess of 4.99% (or at the election of the purchaser, 9.99%) of our outstanding ordinary shares, with each Pre-funded Unit consisting of (i) a pre-funded warrant to purchase one ADS, or a Pre-funded Warrant, and (ii) one Warrant.
+The purchase price of each Pre-funded Unit will equal the price per unit being sold to the public in this offering, minus \$0.01, and the exercise price of each Pre-funded Warrant included in the Pre-funded Unit will be \$0.01 per ADS.
 The Pre-funded Warrants will be immediately exercisable and may be exercised at any time until exercised in full.
-The Warrants contained in the Pre-funded Units will have an exercise price of \$1.50 per full ADS (which may be adjusted as set forth in this prospectus) and will be exercisable immediately and will expire five years from the date of issuance.
+The Warrants contained in the Pre-funded Units will have an exercise price of \$ per full ADS (representing up to 125% of the assumed public offering price per Unit to be sold in this offering) (which may be adjusted as set forth in this prospectus) and will be exercisable immediately and will expire five years from the date of issuance.
 The Pre-funded Units will not be issued or certificated.
 The Pre-funded Warrants and the Warrants part of a Pre-funded Unit are immediately separable and will be issued separately, but will be purchased together in this offering.
 There can be no assurance that we will sell any of the Pre-funded Units being offered.